Article

 Think critically about what resources you need to complete each activity.
 Even projects that you may choose to handle in-house for “free,” like SEO optimization or social media engagement, require a significant time investment from your team.

 In this phase, be realistic about the scale and depth of your marketing plan.
 Is the level of activity reasonable considering your business goals?
-The appropriate budget and plan size depends on several factors:
+The appropriate budget and plan size on several factors:

 • The size of your company